 With this “stealth” lure, scientists were not only able to get a glimpse at the giant squid’s personality, but they also captured the first-ever, in-action, all-natural response of a deep-sea shrimp spewing their bioluminescent cloud!
 This is something that has only been seen before in labs by poking at the shrimp.
 Here’s a great article about this discovery over on Mashable.

 We’re able to see the real stories unfolding in the ocean’s deep because of innovations like this!

 “The more you learn about things, the more beautiful they become.”Nathan J. Robinson

-Whenever we discover something new about how the world really works, from how giant squid live their lives right beside us to the microbiome right in our own guts, we might be surprised by how much joy we can spark for ourselves every single day.
+Whenever we discover something new about how the world really works, from how giant squid live their lives right beside us to the world right outside our backdoors, we might be surprised by how much joy we can spark for ourselves every single day.
 Knowing how trees talk to each other or how your dog can see through time can make the same walk around the block so much more exciting!